vutran1710/PyrateLimiter/README.md

 * The bucket "leaks" at a constant rate.
 For web services, this represents the **ideal or permitted request rate**.
 * The bucket is "filled" at an intermittent, unpredicatble rate, representing the **actual rate of requests**.
 * When the bucket is "full", it will overflow, representing **canceled or delayed requests**.
+* Item can have weight.
+Consuming a single item with weight W > 1 is the same as consuming W smaller, unit items - each with weight=1, with the same timestamp and maybe same name (depending on however user choose to implement it)

 ### Rate limit exceptions
 By default, a `BucketFullException` will be raised when a rate limit is exceeded.